lispy-stuff/clite/readme.md

 Welcome to **clite**, a lite weight testing framework for Common Lisp.

-Start by defininig your tests using the *TEST*-macro:
+Start by defininig your tests using the *TEST*-macro, nested *TEST* forms allows for an easy way to share data between tests:

 ```lisp
 (test (:blog)